RaphaelSheikh/RaphaelSheikh/README.md

 - 👋 Hi, I’m @RaphaelSheikh
 - 👀 I’m interested in Data Scientist.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning at Rutgers Data Science Bootcamp.
 - 💞️ I’m looking to collaborate on networking opportunities.
 - 📫 How to reach me Raphael.A.Sheikh@gmail.com || (551) 312 - 0493
 - ⚡ Fun fact: I like to play Basketball, Football, and going to the gym for a healthier lifestyle.